distsys-lab/cloud-tools/README.md

 # cloud-tools
+cloud-tools has scripts to manipulate many instances of AWS, Azure, and GCP and an experimental tool to measure RTT and Throughput between each instance.

 ## [aws-tools](https://github.com/distsys-lab/aws-tools)
 These tools provide a variety of functions for managing many instances of aws in many regions at once.